About STC: Contact Us

 Lexie is responsible for managing STC’s social media outreach and cause-related marketing activities.
 She oversees production of organizational publications, including STC’s monthly E-newsletter and our quarterly membership newsletter, The Velador.
 Lexie also oversees marketing activities on behalf of Florida’s “Helping Sea Turtles Survive” specialty license plate.

 Rick directs STC’s In-water Research Program and the Florida Predation Management Project.
 His background includes nesting biology, sea turtle friendly lighting, impact minimization, demographics, spatial analysis, population models, foraging ecology and the use of satellite tracking devices.

 Rachel Tighe, Lighting Project Manager

 Rachel is a certified Lighting Specialist I through National Association of Innovative Lighting Distributors.
 She manages STC’s project to mitigate beachfront lighting issues in Florida.
 Rachel is involved in all aspects of the lighting project including data collection, lighting design, contract management, code enforcement workshops, dune plantings, and interfacing with lighting professionals.

-Stacey Gallagher, Development Coordinator and Lighting Project Specialist
+Stacey Gallagher, Development and Policy Coordinator

 Email (preferred method of communication while working from home): stacey@